-Even tough they also got two locations in Berlin, the original venue is located in Munich: Takumi in Maxvorstadt serves the best Ramen in the Bavarian capital.
+Even though they also got two locations in Berlin, the original venue is located in Munich: Takumi in Maxvorstadt serves the best Ramen in the Bavarian capital.
 Dark wooden tables, laminated (trashy as we love them) menus and authentic Japanese atmosphere somewhere between a fast food joint and comfortable soup kitchen.
-Next to the three different choices of broth (we recommend the special broth, because that’s where the chefs go crazy) the Gyoza at Takumi are the best in town.
+Next, to the three different choices of broth (we recommend the special broth because that’s where the chefs go crazy) the Gyoza at Takumi are the best in town.

 Address: Heßstraße 71, 80798 Munich